5 SEO Tips to Drive Growth Like You’re Yoda

-- SEO for PPC Landing Page Performance: Have your technical SEO optimize your paid search landing pages so they load quick.
-This will increase conversions, your quality score and lower your cost per clicks.
+- SEO for PPC Landing Page Performance: Have your technical SEO optimize your paid search landing pages so they load quickly.
+This will increase conversions, your quality score, and lower your cost per clicks.

 Now SEO and PPC integration is great but that is the basics.
 What you really need to do is cross channel integration.
 Every campaign you run should be activated in search.

 - TV: TV commercials can increase search demand by 30% and consumers search 4 seconds after they see a commercial.
 The trick is to make sure that the creative and the message of the TV spot are replicated in the paid search ads.
 This method can also be used to target competitors as well.

 - Out of Home: Now that you can do programmatic out of home, the world just got more connected.
 You can improve this by using paid search campaigns to geo-target your out of home placements.
 This way when someone searches while walking by your placement, you can reinforce the message in a PPC campaign.

 - Print & Radio: You can use paid search ads to target your print and radio placements as well.
 Again the messaging has to match and if you have an e-commerce site, I would suggest using coupon codes to track performance based on placement.

 - PR: Your PR and your SEO teams should be best friends.
 PR teams can get the links and reach influencers that your SEOs might not be able to.
 Your SEOs can help the PR team use data to create content, no-follow sponsored links, and optimize your partners pages to rank on your behalf.